-The holder of a Lubrication Agreement is relieved of the thought of lubrication cost during the entire 18 months or 12,000 mile period by budgeting his expense beforehand.
-He needs only take his car to the service station at monthly or 1000 mile intervals and request "schedule lubrication" to obtain all of the lubrication due performed according to factory specifications.
+The holder of a Lubrication Agreement is relieved of the thought of lubrication cost during the entire 12,000 mile period by budgeting his expense beforehand.
+He need only take his car to the service station at monthly or 1000 mile intervals and request "schedule lubrication" to obtain all of the lubrication due, performed according to factory specifications.